GettingMarried/GMWiki/Guest-List-Data-Structure.md

         },
     ],
     "filter": [
+        // BE constraint - "All guests" is hard-coded {
+            "title": "All guests",
+            "selected": true,
+            "location": {
+                "filter": null,
+                "page": 2,
+            },
+        },
+        // BE constraint - These (ceremony, reception, etc) will be populated dynamically
+        //                 from the list of events;
         {
-            // These will populate from the BE from the list of events; the only two constants will be the
-            // 'Attending' and 'Not Attending' at the bottom but even they will be sent over from the BE.
             "title": "Ceremony",
             "selected": false,
-            "location": {
+            // BE constraint - the "location" offers FE metadata to generate a filter link "location": {
                 "filter": "ceremony",
                 "page": 2,